Joseph-Mugabi/printf/README.md

 write (man 2 write) malloc (man 3 malloc) free (man 3 free) va_start (man 3 va_start) va_end (man 3 va_end) va_copy (man 3 va_copy) va_arg (man 3 va_arg)

 ### Compilation
 Your code will be compiled this way: $ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c As a consequence, be careful not to push any c file containing a main function in the root directory of your project (you could have a test folder containing all your tests files including main functions) Our main files will include your main header file (main.h): #include main.h You might want to look at the gcc flag -Wno-format when testing with your _printf and the standard printf.
-Example of test file that you could use: We strongly encourage you to work all together on a set of tests If the task does not specify what to do with an edge case, do the same as printf
+Example of test file that you could use: We strongly encourage you to work all together on a set of tests If the task does not specify what to do with an edge case, do the same as pri

->>>>>>> main
 ## Tasks
 ### 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life
 Write a function that produces output according to a format.

-<<<<<<< HEAD
 Prototype: int _printf(const char *format, ...);
 Returns: the number of characters printed (excluding the null byte used to end output to strings) write output to stdout, the standard output stream